dekoza/mtgpl/docs/_sources/RNA.rst.txt

 :mtgtip:`Growth-Chamber Guardian<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/f/0f97cdf4-231d-4bd0-af5e-bcb64ce1556c.jpg?1584831150|https://scryfall.com/card/rna/128/growth-chamber-guardian?utm_source=api>`
    |mana_2|\ |mana_g|: Adapt 2.
 (If this creature has no +1/+1 counters on it, put two +1/+1 counters on it.)

-   Whenever one or more +1/+1 counters are put on Growth-Chamber Guardian, you may search your library for a card named Growth-Chamber Guardian, reveal it, put it into your hand, then shuffle your library.
+   Whenever one or more +1/+1 counters are put on Growth-Chamber Guardian, you may search your library for a card named Growth-Chamber Guardian, reveal it, put it into your hand, then shuffle.

 :mtgtip:`Gruul Beastmaster<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/b/2b0aaded-515f-4ac9-a72f-6948b4d4df51.jpg?1584831159|https://scryfall.com/card/rna/129/gruul-beastmaster?utm_source=api>`